meaningful-ooo/sponge/README.md

 ### Custom filters

-Sponge filters commands by invoking an array of _filters._ You can plug into this mechanism by defining your own filters.
+Sponge works by invoking an array of _filters_.
+You can plug into this mechanism by defining your own filters.

-Filter is simply a function with specific call signature:
+Filter is simply a function with a specific call signature:

 | **Argument** | **Name**                | **Description**                                                                 |
 | ------------ | ----------------------- | ------------------------------------------------------------------------------- |